How to get into the 1920s spirit for 'The Great Gatsby' in New York

 The Plaza Hotel

-If you're willing to splurge, the Plaza is a great place to get in the authentic Gatsby mood before stepping into his mansion a few blocks away.
-Fitzgerald famously frequented the Plaza, and he set a pivotal scene of Gatsby there.
-Luckily, you can just hit up the Champagne Bar for a leisurely cocktail instead of renting out a suite only to come to blows, as Fitzgerald's characters do.
+If you're willing to splurge, the Plaza is a great place to get in the authentic Gatsby mood as Fitzgerald once did.
+The author famously frequented the Plaza, and he set a pivotal scene of Gatsby there.
+You can hit up the Champagne Bar for a leisurely cocktail, or have pre-show afternoon tea or dinner in the Palm Court restaurant.
+Those are much nicer options than coming to blows in a Plaza suite, as Fitzgerald's characters do.

 Get tickets to The Great Gatsby on Broadway